Nukien/ansible-nzedb/README.md

 * `/var/www/nzedb/resources/tmp/unrar`  Should be a tmpfs filesystem - used as tmp space for unrar
 * `/var/lib/mysql`                      Depends on how big your database gets

-For example, creating ZFS datasets might be something like (as root)
+For example, creating ZFS datasets might be something like the following.
+This is supposing that you have SSH'd into your target box or are logged into it as `my_userid`.
+The commands are run as root, and change ownership of the directories to your own `my_userid`.
+You will want both user and group ownership to be to your userid.

 ```
 zfs create -o mountpoint=/var/www/nzedb poolname/nzedb
 zfs create -o mountpoint=/var/www/nzedb/resources/nzb poolname/nzbs
 zfs create -o mountpoint=/var/www/nzedb/resources/covers poolname/covers
-chown -R my_userid.my_userid /var/www/nzedb
+chown -R my_userid:my_userid /var/www/nzedb

 cat > /etc/systemd/system/var-www-nzedb-resources-tmp-unrar.mount << EOF
 [Unit]